General Quantum Bernoulli Factory: Framework Analysis and Experiments: Experimental demonstration

+In the experimental demonstration, the hardness concentrates on the implementation of the quantum processor.
+Without losing generality, we implement the quantum processor of the type-2 QBF, which is the special case of the type-3 QBF and is also an important part of the quantum state generation in the type-3 QBF.
+The goal of this experiment is to demonstrate the basic operations for manipulating the relative amplitude of an arbitrary given state, as shown in Fig.~\ref{Fig:ExperimentalProposal}{{(a)}}.

-As a proof-of-principle experiment, we design, simplify and demonstrate the circuits for the two-qubit basic operations, see Fig.~\ref{Fig:ExperimentalProposal}{{(b-d)}}.
-For our experimental case, the inverse operation can be easily implemented by using a Pauli X gate.
-We focus on the realization of the multiply and add operations.
+We design the quantum circuits for these operations, as shown in Fig.~\ref{Fig:ExperimentalProposal}{{(b-d)}}.
+Since the inversion requires only a Pauli X gate, we focus on the realization of the multiply and add operations.
 The multiply operation can be implemented with two qubits and a C-NOT gate.
-The simplified circuit for add operation uses a C-M$_0$X gate, which is implemented by adding control to a group of gate operations~\cite{Zhou2011,Qiang2016}
+The simplified circuit for add operation uses a C-M$_0$X gate, which is implemented by adding control to a group of gate operations~\cite{Zhou2011, Qiang2016}